Cladribine (Leustat® or LITAK)

 • blood in your urine (pee) or stools (poo)

-Tell your doctor if you have any unexplained bruising or bleeding.
+If you have any unexplained bruising or bleeding, contact the hospital straight away on the 24-hour number.
 You may need a drip to give you extra platelets.
 This is called a platelet transfusion.

 Anaemia (low number of red blood cells)

 This treatment can reduce the number of red blood cells in your blood.
 Red blood cells carry oxygen around the body.
 If the number of red blood cells is low, this is called anaemia.
-You may have symptoms such as:
+You may feel:

-• feeling breathless
+• breathless

-• feeling dizzy and light-headed.
+• dizzy and light-headed.

+If you have these symptoms, contact the hospital straight away on the 24-hour number.
+You may need treatment for anaemia.
 If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.

 Feeling sick

-Your doctor will give you anti-sickness drugs to help prevent or control sickness during your treatment.
-Take the drugs exactly as your nurse or pharmacist tells you.
+Your doctor, nurse or pharmacist will prescribe anti-sickness drugs to help prevent or control sickness.
+Take the drugs exactly as they tell you to, even if you do not feel sick.
 It is easier to prevent sickness than to treat it after it has started.

-If you feel sick, take small sips of fluids often and eat small amounts regularly.
+If you feel sick, take small sips of fluid often and eat small amounts regularly.
 It is important to drink enough fluids.
-If you continue to feel sick, or are sick (vomit) more than once in 24 hours, contact the hospital as soon as possible.
+If you continue to feel sick, or if you are sick (vomit) 1 to 2 times in 24 hours, contact the hospital on the 24-hour number as soon as possible.
 They will give you advice.
-Your doctor or nurse may change the anti-sickness drug to one that works better for you.
+They may change your anti-sickness treatment.
+Let them know if you still feel sick.

 Diarrhoea

 This treatment may cause diarrhoea.
-Diarrhoea means passing more stools (poo) than is usual for you, or having watery or loose stools.
-If you have a stoma, it will be more active than usual.
+Diarrhoea means passing more stools (poo) than is normal for you, or having watery or loose stools.
+You may also have stomach cramps.
+If you have a stoma, it may be more active than usual.

 Constipation